 (Offered as HIST 488 [AF] and BLST 321 [A].)
 There were numerous rebellions against the state during the period of European colonial rule, and violent resistance to state authority has continued to characterize political life in many post-colonial African countries.
 This seminar will examine the development of several outbreaks of violence in Africa in the colonial and post-colonial periods to explore important questions in a comparative context.
 We will look at the economic, social, religious, and political roots of these disturbances; at the challenges faced both by rebel groups attempting to gain a foothold and by states with a fragile hold on ruling authority; and at the social disruptions caused by the participation of child and youth soldiers in various conflicts.
 We will also discuss the problems historians face in trying to narrate and analyze revolts whose strength often emerged from their protean character, and the legends and rumors that frequently swirled around violent revolts and their role in the construction of historical narratives.
 The events studied will include the Maji-maji rebellion in German-controlled Tanganyika in 1906-1907; the first (1896-1897) and second (1960-1980) Chimurengas (revolts) in southern Rhodesia/Zimbabwe; the widespread revolt in the 1980s and '90s in South Africa against the apartheid regime; and the Lord’s Resistance Army in northern Uganda in the late 1990s.
 Students will each write a 20- to 25-page research paper on an individually chosen topic as a final project; in addition there will be frequent, shorter writing assignments throughout the semester.
 There will be one class meeting per week.

 Admission with consent of the instructor.
 Not open to first-year students.
 Limited to 20 students.
 Spring semester.
-Professor Redding.2019-20: Offered in Fall 2019
+Professor Redding.2022-23: Offered in Spring 2023

 (Offered as HIST 489 [ME] and ASLC 489.)
 The Ottoman Empire underwent a process of intense reform in the nineteenth century.
 Reformers were determined to strengthen their countries’ sovereignty vis-à-vis increasingly aggressive European imperial powers and embarked on a series of measures designed to improve their economies, political institutions and militaries.
 European institutions served as one important source of inspiration for Ottoman reformers.
 This course explores the complex relationship between preservation and change and between admiration and rejection of Ottoman and European ideas, institutions, and cultures that characterized the nineteenth-century reform process.
 We will move beyond the oversimplification and distortion inherent in the paradigm of “adoption vs. rejection” and instead seek to conceptualize the complex relationship with Europe, and with the Ottomans’ own traditions, as a process of translation.
 The concept of "translation" allows us to understand the process as multidirectional, entangled and interactive.
 The course draws on a close reading of a variety of primary and secondary sources.
 Students will be encouraged to apply theories of "translation" to their own research projects.
 Two meetings per week.